 - 1. Streetscaping must be incorporated into landscaping within the verges or medians of new roads in a subdivision.
 Detailed working plans of the landscaping must be lodged with the engineering documentation as part of an Operational Works application. - 2.
 Design must satisfy the following criteria: - a. planting is in scale with streetscape; - b. street trees are not planted within 6m of light poles; - c. plants are not placed at access points; - d. plants must not obstruct access to services; - e. planting has limited species variation; - f. earthworks are not carried out within proximity of existing vegetation; - g. all street gardens including roundabouts and medians must be provided with an automatic irrigation system; - h. subsoil drainage must be provided between all street gardens and the road pavement; - i. pedestrian access must be maintained around, and where applicable through, all street planting; - j. visibility lines ensure that the minimum stopping distance for vehicular traffic is maintained, assuming the plantings have grown to full maturity. - 3.
 Works must also incorporate: - a. stabilisation of unstable slopes with retainer wall treatments and revegetated appropriately; - b. stable slopes will be rehabilitated using minimal maintenance grasses and/or revegetation techniques; - c. road verges including table drains in rural areas are grassed with a minimum aerial coverage of 80 percent before acceptance off maintenance.
 The grass coverage must also have been significantly established and maintained for a minimum period of twelve months before acceptance off maintenance.
 Bank slopes of drains to be no steeper than 1 in 6 where this can be accommodated and where there is insufficient space, no steeper the 1 in 4 (also refer the Queensland Urban Drainage Manual).
-Turfed areas are to be accessible by industry standard mowers and shaped in such a way as to accommodate these machines.
+Turfed areas are to be accessible by industry standard mowers and shaped in such a way as to accommodate these machines; - d. acoustic barriers to be provided for all new roads with design traffic greater than 5,000 AADT where the abutting properties are residential and have an average lot area less than 2,000m2. - Roundabouts and large traffic islands must only include feature landscaping within higher profile roads, refer to IPWEAQ Standard drawings: - i.
+PSD-101 Street Trees Street Tree Planting Details Including Root Barrier; - ii.
+PSD-102 Street Trees Street Tree Planting Details Wide Median; - iii.
+PSD-103 Street Trees Street Tree Planting Details Narrow Median. - 5.
+Typically, full area decorative concrete finishes should be used for smaller and/or lower profile traffic islands, roundabout and traffic calming.

-- d. acoustic barriers to be provided for all new roads with design traffic greater than 5,000 AADT where the abutting properties are residential and have an average lot area less than 2,000m. - 4.
-Roundabouts and large traffic islands must only include feature landscaping within higher profile roads (refer to IPWEAQ Standard drawings, Landscaping series GS-011 Street Tree planting details wide median and GS-012 Street Tree planting details narrow median). - 5.
-Typically, full area decorative concrete finishes should be used for smaller and/or lower profile traffic islands, roundabout and traffic calming. - Large roundabouts to include a maintenance vehicle set down pad as one of the design features. - 7.
+- 6. Large roundabouts to include a maintenance vehicle set down pad as one of the design features. - 7.
 All roundabouts to have a 1.5m wide decorative concrete surround (to provide improved buffer zone between maintenance workers and traffic).